Dragons Pitching Factory - Chunichi's Secret to Producing Great Pitchers

 Draft Strategy and Talent Identification

 The first pillar supporting Chunichi's pitcher development is draft strategy.
 The scouting department has long prioritized raw potential over polish.
 Kazuki Yoshimi, the 2004 first-round pick from Toyota Motors, topped out in the low 140s km/h at the time of his selection but was drafted for his command and slider precision.
 He went on to win 82 career games, capturing both the most-wins and best-ERA titles in 2011.
 Takuya Asao, a third-round pick in 2007 from Nihon Fukushi University, had no standout college record, but scouts identified future potential in his 150+ km/h fastball and sharp forkball combination.
 Asao earned league MVP in 2011 with a staggering 79 appearances and 0.41 ERA.
-More recently, the bold development plan to convert 2018 first-round pick Akira Neo (Osaka Toin) from position player to pitcher drew attention.
+The bold development plan to convert 2018 first-round pick Akira Neo (Osaka Toin) from position player to pitcher also drew attention.
 Chunichi's scouting staff reportedly observes over 500 games annually across high school, college, and industrial league levels, and this painstaking information gathering forms the foundation of their talent discovery.

 Farm Facilities and Coaching Philosophy